 The episode concludes with Hindle proclaiming he has the power of life and death over everyone.

 Sue: Wow.
 That was intense.
 Hey, it’s not bad, this.
 Peter Davison is very good, too.
 He feels like a proper Doctor now.

 Sue: Proof they didn’t have Botox in the 1980s.
 I bet she was a looker back in her day, though.

 When we finished the episode, I showed Sue a picture of Mary in her prime.

 Sue: I thought so.
 Stunning.
 Bloody good actress, too.

 Sue: It’s really bugging me now.
 His name is on the tip of my tongue.
 Have I seen him in a film or a television programme?

-She won’t get it.
-Not in a million years.
+She’ll never get it.
+Never in a million years.

-Sue: The not-we.
-You call me a not-we on the front page of this blog.
+Sue: The not-we… You call me a not-we on the front page of the blog, don’t you?

-Me: This is what we call people who aren’t Doctor Who fans.
+Me: It’s what we call people who aren’t Doctor Who fans.